-As well as the many questions from their customer service team, you may even be given other delivery options or asked if you would like the courier to make another attempt to collect your goods.
+As well as the many questions asked by the pallet courier, you may even be given other options or asked if you would like the courier to make another attempt to collect your goods.

 For this to happen, you really should make sure someone is ready and waiting to help the courier determine which pallet they are collecting and how many of them for that matter.

-Start by contacting the courier of which you have shipped your pallet with - they will probably already know that there has been a problem with your order.
+Start by getting in touch with the pallet courier you have shipped your pallet with - they will probably already know that there is an issue with your shipment.

-If they’re not already one step ahead of you, remember that you will need to get another pallet quote as well as settling any additional charges you are faced with as a result.
+If they aren't already one step ahead of you, remember to request another pallet delivery quote and settle any additional charges you are faced with as a result of the missed delivery.

-Under the circumstances, this is completely normal.
-You will still have to pay for the service even if the courier was unable to deliver your pallet on the date you initially selected.
+Additional charges are completely normal under these circumstances.
+You will still have to pay for the service even if the courier was unable to deliver your pallet.

 Normally, this is to compensate for fuel used on the first attempt and the actual efforts to deliver your pallet successfully the first time; and the cost of doing this again.